Evolix/packer/README.md

 ## Build

-For build *evolinux*, a Debian GNU/Linux Stretch base customized by Evolix :
+To build *evolinux*, a Debian GNU/Linux Stretch base customized by Evolix :

 ~~~
 make evolinux
 ~~~

-Other make target are available, eg. *packmail*, an evolinux base + mail server (Postfix/Dovecot/Roundcube/...) :
+Other make targets are available, eg. *packmail*, an evolinux base setup with a mail server (Postfix/Dovecot/Roundcube/...) :

 ~~~
 make packmail